What is it?

 What about my GP -

-In general we enjoy a good working relationship with the more traditional medical professions and we regularly receive referrals from GPs and Specialists.
+In general we enjoy a good working relationship with the more traditional medical professions and we regularly receive referrals from GPs and medical doctors and specialists.

 We like to send your GP a letter outlining your reason for seeking our help and how we have got on.
 However, we will not do so unless you give your written consent.